ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Authorized supply chain actors (Issuers) cannot be stopped from producing Signed Statements including false assertions in their Statement payload (either by mistake or by corruption), but these Issuers can made accountable by ensuring their Signed Statements are systematically registered at a trustworthy Transparency Service.

 Similarly, providing strong residual guarantees against faulty/corrupt Transparency Services is a SCITT design goal.
-Preventing a Transparency Service from registering Claims that do not meet its stated Registration Policy, or to issue Receipts that are not consistent with their append-only Registry is not possible.
+Preventing a Transparency Service from registering Signed Statements that do not meet its stated Registration Policy, or to issue Receipts that are not consistent with their append-only Registry is not possible.
 In contrast Transparency Services can be hold accountable and they can be called out by any Auditor that replays their Registry against any contested Receipt.
 Note that the SCITT Architecture does not require trust in a single centralized Transparency Service: different actors may rely on different Transparency Services, each registering a subset of Signed Statements subject to their own policy.

 In both cases, the SCITT Architecture provides generic, universally-verifiable cryptographic proof to individually blame Issuers or the Transparency Service.
 On the one hand, this enables valid actors to detect and disambiguate malicious actors who issue contradictory Signed Statements to different entities (Verifiers, Auditors, Issuers).
 On the other hand, their liability and the resulting damage to their reputation are application specific, and out of scope of the SCITT Architecture.

 Verifiers and Auditors need not be trusted by other actors.
 In particular, they cannot "frame" an Issuer or a Transparency Service for Signed Statements they did not issue or register.

-**Append-only log**
+#### Append-only Log

 If a Transparency Service is honest, then a Transparent Statement including a correct Receipt ensures that the Transparent Statement passed its Registration Policy and was recorded appropriately.

 Conversely, a corrupt Transparency Service may
 1. refuse or delay the registration of Signed Statements,
-2. register Signed Statements that do not pass its Registration Policy (e.g., Claims with Issuer identities and signatures that do not verify),
+2. register Signed Statements that do not pass its Registration Policy (e.g., Signed Statement with Issuer identities and signatures that do not verify),
 3. issue verifiable Receipts for Signed Statements that do not match its Registry, or
 4. refuse access to its Registry (e.g., to Auditors, possibly after storage loss).